-It is with great pleasure that we announce the fourth annual Ted Rogers Centre Heart Failure Symposium, which will be held in conjunction with the Michael J. Sole Cardiovascular Scientific Day.
-The dates are May 3-4, 2019, and registration is open.
+The fourth annual Ted Rogers Centre Heart Failure Symposium unfolded May 3-4 in downtown Toronto, held for the first time in conjunction with the Michael J. Sole Cardiovascular Scientific Day.

-International experts joining the meeting include Dr. Christine Seidman, director of the Cardiovascular Genetics Program at Brigham and Women’s Hospital (pictured above), Harvard radiology professor Peter Caravan, Dr. Sanjay Rajagopalan, chief of cardiology at Case Western Reserve University, Mount Sinai’s Dr. Robert Rosenson, and Dr. Junichi Sadoshima, a world leader in the field of cardiac growth and survival signaling at Rutgers University.
+International experts who joined this year’s faculty included Dr. Christine Seidman, director of the Cardiovascular Genetics Program at Brigham and Women’s Hospital, Harvard radiology professor Peter Caravan, Dr. Sanjay Rajagopalan, chief of cardiology at Case Western Reserve University, Mount Sinai’s Dr. Robert Rosenson, and Dr. Junichi Sadoshima, a world leader in the field of cardiac growth and survival signaling at Rutgers University.

 For all the details, visit https://www.trchrsymposium.ca